MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-configure-slb-vip.md

    - Save the service template in **Service Template** > **Save and Validate**.

-**Example 1**: Configuring Service with ‘Public’ VM Network as frontend.
+**Example 1**: Configuring Service with ‘Public’ VM Network as front-end.
 Here the ‘Backend’ network can be One connected or network virtualized VM network.

 ![Diagram of slb vip example 1.](media/slb-vip/example-1.png)